tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/disturbance-and-fault-records.md

 ## COMTRADE format and contents

-COMTRADE (Common Format for Transient Data Exchange) is a standardised binary format for recording waveform data from power-system equipment.
-A COMTRADE file contains: the sampled values of currents, voltages, and status signals at high frequency (specified in samples per cycle, commonly 16 to 256 per cycle at 50 Hz, so from under a kilohertz to over ten kilohertz), the timestamp of when sampling started, and the configuration data specifying what signals were recorded and their scaling factors.
+A COMTRADE file is the closest thing to a hardware witness the estate holds: the relay's own capture of the current and voltage waveforms at the instant it acted.
+The format (Common Format for Transient Data Exchange) is a standardised binary one, holding the sampled values at high frequency, specified in samples per cycle, commonly 16 to 256 per cycle at 50 Hz, so from under a kilohertz to over ten kilohertz, alongside the start timestamp and the configuration that says what was recorded and how it scales.

 When a relay detects a fault condition, it initiates a disturbance recording.
 The sampling had been running continuously or on demand, and when the fault is detected, the relay captures the waveforms surrounding the fault: